The 7 Best Cheap Acoustic Guitars Under $200

 The FA-100 usually sells for less than $130 and it includes a gig back in the price - if you want to go with the biggest brand in guitars then this is definitely your best choice in this price range.

-This is a great value package for beginners including a gig bag, guitar strap, set of guitar picks and electronic guitar tuner all for only $130.
+This is a great value package for beginners including a gig bag, guitar strap, set of guitar picks and electronic guitar tuner all for only about $130.

 Although Ibanez are famous for their electric guitars, particularly their Steve Vai signature series, they actually began manufacturing acoustic guitars in Japan in the 1930s and today they enjoy a reputation for high quality design and construction.